B3rK-3/series_hax/README.md

 # series_hax

-This project was built for the **series.so exclusive hackathon**, an elite gathering of 100 developers.
+This project was built for the **series.so exclusive hackathon**, consisting of 100 developers.

 ## Overview